• Skip to content

 This was made with my Nikon D850 and the little 28mm f.18G lens I got recently, which was the subject of my last post.
 Image imported via Photo Mechanic and Processed in DXO Photolab4 and the converted to B&W using the Nik SilverFX pro plugin.

-Posted in Making new images, On Photography
+0 Posted in On Photography, Making new images

 Leave a Reply Cancel reply